OctopusDeploy/docs/docs/deploying-applications/automatic-deployment-triggers.md

 - [Elastically scale a farm of servers](/docs/home/guides/elastic-and-transient-environments.md)
 - [Automatically keep your deployment targets up to date](/docs/home/guides/elastic-and-transient-environments/keeping-deployment-targets-up-to-date.md) without needing to perform manual deployments
 - [Deploy to transient deployment targets](/docs/home/guides/elastic-and-transient-environments/deploying-to-transient-targets.md) (targets that are disconnected from time to time)
-- [Implement immutable infrastructure environments](/docs/home/guides/elastic-and-transient-environments/immutable-infrastructure.md) (sometimes calledÂ "Phoenix Environments")
+- [Implement immutable infrastructure environments](/docs/home/guides/elastic-and-transient-environments/immutable-infrastructure.md) (sometimes called "Phoenix Environments")

-On the surface Automatic Deployments appear to be simple, however they can grow complex very quickly and we recommend reading ourÂ [Elastic and Transient Environments](/docs/home/guides/elastic-and-transient-environments.md) guide before getting started with your own implementation.
+On the surface Automatic Deployments appear to be simple, however they can grow complex very quickly and we recommend reading our [Elastic and Transient Environments](/docs/home/guides/elastic-and-transient-environments.md) guide before getting started with your own implementation.

 :::success
 The fundamental design of Automatic Deployments revolves around "configuring new deployment targets to be just like their counterparts".